-The Company's 2018 AGM was held on 29 May 2018.
-The Chairman of the AGM exercised his power under the Company's Articles of Association to put each proposed resolution to the vote by way of a poll.
+The Company held two general meetings during the year.
+The Company's 2019 annual general meeting ("2019 AGM") was held on 27 May 2019 and an extraordinary general meeting ("EGM") was held on 26 November 2019 (collectively, the "General Meetings").
+The Chairmen of the General Meetings exercised their power under the Company's Articles of Association to put each proposed resolution to the vote by way of a poll.
 The procedures for conducting a poll were also explained prior to the poll being taken.
-All resolutions put to the Shareholders at the 2018 AGM were passed.
-The Company's Share Registrar was appointed as scrutineer to monitor and count the poll votes cast at the meeting.
+All resolutions put to the Shareholders at the General Meetings were passed.
+The Company's Share Registrar was appointed as scrutineer to monitor and count the poll votes cast at the General Meetings.
 The results of the voting by poll were published on the websites of the Company and HKEX.
-Executive Directors as well as respective Chairman of the Audit Committee, Remuneration Committee and Nomination Committee, and the Company's external auditor attended the 2018 AGM to answer questions (if necessary).
+In addition, Executive Directors as well as respective Chairman of the Audit Committee, Remuneration Committee and Nomination Committee, and the Company's external auditor attended the 2019 AGM to answer questions (if necessary).